-Automotive Body Repairers repair and refinish automotive vehicle bodies and straighten vehicle frames.
+Automotive Body and Related Repairers repair and refinish automotive vehicle bodies and straighten vehicle frames.

-Automotive Body Repairers with little to no experience tend to make between $25030 and $32020 while the more experienced ones make over $54660 per year.
+Automotive Body Repairers with little to no experience tend to make between $25960 and $33090 while the more experienced ones can earn over $56480 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Automotive Body Repairer is to move to a higher paying state like MD.
-Right now, the highest paying states for Automotive Body Repairers are MD, DC, AK, NC and VA.
+One of the easiest ways to increase your salary as an Automotive Body and Related Repairer is to move to a higher paying state like AK.
+Right now, the highest paying states for Automotive Body Repairers are AK, WA, MD, VA and ND.

-3 other factors that can increase your salary as An Automotive Body Repairer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Automotive Body and Related Repairer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Automotive Body Repairers what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Automotive Body Repairers what degree they had when they got the job and most of them said they had a High School Diploma followed by a Post-Secondary Certificate.

 Pros and Cons